 Open enrollment means more than just insurance policies.
 Did you know that there are open enrollment periods for college savings?
 Open Enrollment is the only time each year that families can purchase Prepaid Plans!
 Since education is an important fundamental idea, it’s important to show your child just WHY it’s so crucial to their future success.
-Keep reading to learn more about Florida Prepaid Plans and how you can encourage your child to love learning.
+Keep reading to learn more about how you can encourage your child to love learning.

-Other Ways to Inspire Education
+How to Inspire Education

 1. Read.
 This one is a given, but reading can be done through so many platforms nowadays.
 Whether it’s a tablet, story time at the library, or by gifting magazines and books, you can show your child how reading is important.
 Encourage your child to read what interests them but also supports learning.
 My son LOVES to read books with animals, so I know he will be way into science when he is in school.